GCP Student Living Plc - Total Voting Rights

 Total Voting Rights

-The Company is pleased to announce the commencement in dealings of its 57,545,195 Issue Shares at 8.00 a.m. today on the Premium Segment of the Main Market of the London Stock Exchange.

-In conformity with Disclosure Guidance and Transparency Rules, the Company notifies that following Admission, the issued share capital and voting rights of the Company are as follows:
+In conformity with the provisions of the FCA's Disclosure Guidance and Transparency Rules, the Company notifies the market that the issued share capital and voting rights of the Company, as at 28 February 2017, were as follows:

 |Class of share